The Definitive Guide To SEO In 2019

 Chapter 4:Comprehensive, In-Depth

 In the old days, Google would analyze your page’s HTML to see how many times you used a specific keyword.

 In other words, they focused 100% on your page’s content.
 So the Google spider would visit your page to check if your keyword appeared in your:

 - Title tag

 - H1 tag

-To be fair, they still look at that stuff.
+To be fair, they still look at traditional on-page SEO stuff.
 But today’s Google is MUCH smarter than it used to be.

 So instead of only measuring content, they now focus on context.